-EDISON, N.J., May 30, 2018 (GLOBE NEWSWIRE) -- ContraVir Pharmaceuticals Inc. (CTRV), a biopharmaceutical company focused on the development and commercialization of therapeutic drugs for the treatment of hepatitis B virus (HBV), announced today new findings confirming that CRV431, a cyclophilin inhibitor, reduces the number and size of liver tumors in a hepatocellular carcinoma (HCC) mouse model.
+EDISON, N.J., May 31, 2018 (GLOBE NEWSWIRE) -- ContraVir Pharmaceuticals Inc. (CTRV), a biopharmaceutical company focused on the development and commercialization of therapeutic drugs for the treatment of hepatitis B virus (HBV), announced today findings from a preclinical study of CRV431 indicating that the drug, a cyclophilin inhibitor, decreased the extent of fibrosis in an animal model by 46 percent compared to vehicle control.

 CRV431 is a non-immunosuppressive analog of cyclosporine A (CsA) whose primary biochemical action is inhibition of cyclophilin isomerases which play key roles in protein folding.
 Other viruses such as HIV-1 and HCV, similarly use cyclophilins for their replication.
 CRV431 shows potential in experimental models to complement current hepatitis B treatments by reducing multiple markers of infection including HBV DNA, HBsAg, HBeAg, and HBV uptake by cells.
 Studies have also demonstrated that CRV431 possesses anti-fibrotic activity which may further curb progression of liver disease in patients.